hongyichao/nglife/README.md

 - Runs "ng generate application HelloAngularWorld" to create new project HelloAngularWorld in nglife workspace

 ## Development server
+- Run `ng serve --project=MyProfile --port 4300`.
+Navigate to `http://localhost:4300/` to see MyProfile
+  - use Angular Route, Router, Service, template-driven and reactive forms
+  - steps : 1) register 2) login 3) add attributes or messages 4) update to save info to session storage
 - Run `ng serve --project=HelloAngularWorld`.
 Navigate to `http://localhost:4200/` to see HelloAngularWorld.
   - use data binding
 - Run `ng serve --project=StashGoods`.
 Navigate to `http://localhost:4200/` to see StashGoods.